cloudmesh/classes/docs/source/i524/index.rst

 help:
     Our help folder is just like a ticket system that is monitored by the TA's.
 Once you file a question here, a TA will attend to it, and work with you.
-ONce the issue you had is resolved, the TA is marking it as resolved.
+Once the issue you had is resolved, the TA is marking it as resolved.
 If you need to reopen a help message, please mark it again as unresolved or post a follow up.